ibadetazemi/SQL-Project/starting_with_data.md

 UPDATE Customer..address
 SET Property_city = SUBSTRING(PropertyAddress, CHARINDEX(',',PropertyAddress)+1, LEN(PropertyAddress))

-Answer:
+Answer: Some address information was missing.

-Question 4: --Change Y and N to YES and No in Column 'Sales':
+Question 4: --Change Y and N to YES and No in Column 'Address':

 SQL Queries: